AdaCore/training_material/courses/fundamentals_of_ada/labs/160_genericity.lab.rst

 * Requirements

-   - Create a record structure containing multiple fields
+   - Create a record structure containing multiple components

       - Need subprograms to convert the record to a string, and compare the order of two records
       - Lab prompt package :ada:`Data_Type` contains a framework